fienvh/uit-documentatie/content/search_api_3/latest/reference/exceptions.md

 }
 ```

 The three properties `email`, `url`, `phone` are not validated by the API and can all contain any string.
+So it is possible to find an emailaddress under `phone` and vice versa.

 ## creator